The Ice Rink

 IS THERE A MINIMUM AGE OR HEIGHT REQUIRED TO SKATE?

-Ice skates start from child’s size 8 going right through to an adult’s size 15
+Our Ice skates start from child’s size 8 going right through to an adult’s size 15.

 For very little feet we have a number of double bladed ‘Bob’ skates that fit over your child’s own shoes (please make sure they wear sturdy shoes as their shoes may get wet).
 All children must wear skates on the ice, even if they are on a skate aid.